 In OpenPose, the network detects the joint positions as seen in Figure-3A and B. After post-processing with camera calibration, a 3D model of the subject can be created (Figure-3C).

+In conclusion, these representative results showcase the rich details of behavior that can be captured using the DeepBehavior toolbox.

 FIGURE AND TABLE LEGENDS: